tomas-nekut/blink-of-an-eye/README.md

 ### It does not have to be only winking Zeman

-If you would like to experiment you can animate different person instead of Zeman by replacing the `/server/face_example.jpg`.
-You can even change the face expression by modifying `/server/motion_vectors.npy`.
-In order to extract motion vectors from your video, navigate to `/motion_vectors/tutorial` where you will find everything you need to know.
+If you would like to experiment you can animate different person instead of Zeman.
+Only think you need to do is to specify a path to your own face example image of whoever’s face you want to animate by using `--face_example` argument.
+You can even change the face expression by providing path to motion vectors file using `--motion_vectors` parameter.
+In order to extract motion vectors from your video, navigate to `/motion_vectors_extraction/tutorial` where you will find everything you need to know.

 ---